StevenLOL/ubuntu_commands/commands.md

-cd ..         #go to parent directory cat /data2/malay1307/s5/irun.sh   #display file content head somefile                     #display only the head part of a files tail somfile                     #display .... tail less somefile                    #display file by parts list file properties ls -l data/groundtrue
+cd ..         #go to parent directory cat /data2/malay1307/s5/irun.sh   #display file content head somefile                     #display only the head part of a files tail somefile                     #display .... tail tail -f some file                #tail and follow, the display will be updated upon filechagne less somefile                    #display file by parts list file properties ls -l data/groundtrue